katur/blogsite/README.md

 ## Features
+### Global features
+- Same website can have multiple blogs
+- Infrequent moderation tasks (creating a blog, adding authors) can be done through the Django admin interface.
+Such privileges should be restricted to site administrators.

+### Blog-level features
+- A blog can have multiple authors
+- List-view of posts is paginated, defaulting to 10 posts (but can override by defining BLOG\_POSTS\_PER\_PAGE in settings).
+- Posts are truncated in the list view, defaulting to 500 characters (but can override by defining BLOG\_POST\_TRUNCATION\_FACTOR in settings).
+- List-view of posts is sorted by reverse publication time.
+- The list of posts can be filtered by tag and/or author.
+- Frequency of tags within a blog visualized with a tag cloud.
+- Each blog has an RSS feed (the feed includes all posts from the blog)

 ### Post-level features
 - Posts are written in Markdown, with easy syntax for bold, italics, lists, links, and inline images.